 Forensic Anthropology Center at Texas State

-The Forensic Anthropology Center at Texas State (FACTS) mission is to advance forensic science and anthropology through world-class education, research, and outreach.
+The Forensic Anthropology Center at Texas State (FACTS) advances forensic science and anthropology through world-class education, research, and outreach.
 FACTS strives to be a premier nationally and internationally recognized academic training and research facility for forensic anthropology.
 FACTS provides a unique environment that stimulates innovative, creative, and interdisciplinary research that advances forensic anthropological knowledge, theory, and methods.

 Center for Archaeological Studies